 Time has come to present you the first book of Julio Cortazar.
-Called The south highway, it presents the story of a traffic jam on the highway between Fontainebleau and Paris.
+Called The southern highway, it presents the story of a traffic jam on the highway between Fontainebleau and Paris.

 The traffic jam lasts a few days, which causes people to adapt some way or another.
 People from various social classes, different environments are put together and are obligated to cohabit.
 They are forced to help each other and share various supplies that they have, what they maybe wouldn’t do normally.
 When they run out they start leaving their cars in searching of supplies, they start to save food and water and to prioritize it for people in need.